 Referrals entail upsell and cross-sell opportunities your customer success team helped accomplish.
 Referrals can be expressed in the total number of deals, the number of accounts or AVC, ARR, and MRR.
 Reference-ability is the extent to which your customers are advocating for your company.
 It can be expressed in the number of positive online reviews or the number of reference calls made.
 Finally, according to Jeff, Retention Rate is the most important metric to include in your board presentation, because it directly correlates with revenue and growth.
 As such, Retention Rate best helps the board of directors understand the impact that the customer success team has on the company’s overall financial goals.

 Which questions should you prepare for before going to your management team for additional funds?
-Register for the webinar!
+Watch the on-demand webinar recording!

 Step 3: Asking for additional budget